-- Co-operate with the LA in reviewing the provision that is available locally and developing the local offer. - Do all it can to make sure that every pupil with SEND gets the support they need. - Make sure that pupils with SEND engage in the activities of the school alongside pupils who don't have SEND. - Inform parents when the school is making special educational provision for their child. - Make sure that the school has arrangements in place to support any pupils with medical conditions. - Provide access to a broad and balanced curriculum. - Have a clear approach to identifying and responding to SEND. - Make sure that there is a qualified teacher designated as SENCO for the school and that the key responsibilities of the role are set out, and monitor the effectiveness of how these are carried out. - Determine their approach to using their resources to support the progress of pupils with SEND.
+- Co-operate with the LA in reviewing the provision that is available locally and developing the local offer. - Do all it can to make sure that every pupil with SEND gets the support they need. - Make sure that pupils with SEND engage in the activities of the school alongside pupils who don't have SEND. - Make sure that the school has arrangements in place to support any pupils with medical conditions. - Ensure children have access to a broad and balanced curriculum. - Have a clear approach to identifying and responding to SEND. - Make sure that there is a qualified teacher designated as SENCO for the school and that the key responsibilities of the role are set out, and monitor the effectiveness of how these are carried out. - Determine their approach to using their resources to support the progress of pupils with SEND.